nks5117/KatexUtils/README.md

                           ])
 ```

 `KatexView` will automaticlly make itself scrollable when it's frame can not contains the whole formula.
-You can also observe the  `status` property to do some customize change when rendering is finished:
+You can also observe the  `status` property to handle error or do some customize change when rendering is finished successfully:

 ```swift
 cancellable = katexView.$status.sink { [weak self] status in